unified-ui/unifiedui-platform-service/CONCEPT.md

 - **Framework churn**: Developers of agent systems must constantly adapt to emerging trends, migrating codebases and retraining teams on new platforms
 - **UI disruption for end users**: Each framework migration traditionally forces business users to learn new interfaces, disrupting productivity and adoption

-AIHub solves this by **decoupling the agent framework from the user experience**:
+unifiedui solves this by **decoupling the agent framework from the user experience**:
 - **Integrate legacy and modern systems simultaneously**: Continue running your existing agents built on older platforms while gradually adopting new tools—all accessible through the same unified interface
 - **Seamless transitions**: Migrate from one agent framework to another without forcing users to adapt to new UIs or losing conversation history
-- **Future-proof architecture**: AIHub is not an agent framework—it's an **integration platform**.
+- **Future-proof architecture**: unifiedui is not an agent framework—it's an **integration platform**.
 We remain perpetually state-of-the-art by integrating the latest agent technologies as they emerge, rather than building our own tools that risk obsolescence

 This means your organization can adopt cutting-edge AI innovations without the operational chaos of platform migrations, ensuring both technical agility and user continuity.

-### The AIHub Solution
+### The unifiedui Solution

 **One Unified Interface, Every Agent**
-AIHub provides a single, consistent chat experience for all your AI agents—whether they're built on enterprise platforms like Microsoft Foundry, workflow automation tools like n8n, or custom frameworks like LangGraph.
+unifiedui provides a single, consistent chat experience for all your AI agents—whether they're built on enterprise platforms like Microsoft Foundry, workflow automation tools like n8n, or custom frameworks like LangGraph.
 Users interact with every agent through the same intuitive interface, complete with:
 - **Custom widget integration** for specialized interactions (forms, data visualization, interactive components)
 - **Consistent conversation history** across all agent types
 - **Unified access control** via your existing identity provider (Microsoft Entra ID, Google OAuth)

 **Centralized Tracing and Observability**
-AIHub's **unified tracing framework** ingests telemetry from all your agents—conversational and autonomous—into a single database:
+unifiedui's **unified tracing framework** ingests telemetry from all your agents—conversational and autonomous—into a single database:
 - **Monitor all agents** from one dashboard, regardless of their underlying platform
 - **Semantic search** across traces, conversations, and agent outputs
 - **Chat with your traces**: Ask natural language questions about agent behavior, performance patterns, and historical interactions
-- **No lock-in**: Even agents without native tracing stores (e.g., custom LangGraph deployments) can stream telemetry to AIHub via our SDK
+- **No lock-in**: Even agents without native tracing stores (e.g., custom LangGraph deployments) can stream telemetry to unifiedui via our SDK

 **Cloud-Agnostic Architecture**
-Deploy AIHub wherever your business needs it:
+Deploy unifiedui wherever your business needs it:
 - **SaaS**: Fully managed, zero-ops deployment for rapid adoption
-- **Azure, AWS, or GCP**: Run AIHub in your preferred cloud environment with full control over data residency
+- **Azure, AWS, or GCP**: Run unifiedui in your preferred cloud environment with full control over data residency
 - **On-Premises**: Deploy entirely within your data center for maximum compliance and security

-Agent systems themselves remain platform-agnostic—develop and deploy them anywhere, and AIHub seamlessly integrates them through standardized APIs.
+Agent systems themselves remain platform-agnostic—develop and deploy them anywhere, and unifiedui seamlessly integrates them through standardized APIs.

 **Native Support for Custom Agents**
-Building a specialized LangGraph multi-agent system or deploying Azure Functions-based autonomous agents?
-AIHub's SDK makes integration effortless:
+Building a specialized LangGraph multi-agent system or deploying Azure Functions-based autonomous agents? unifiedui's SDK makes integration effortless:
 - **Minimal code changes**: Add our SDK to send conversation data and tracing telemetry
-- **No UI development required**: Instantly expose your custom agents through AIHub's chat interface
+- **No UI development required**: Instantly expose your custom agents through unifiedui's chat interface
-- **Built-in authentication**: Leverage AIHub's identity integration without implementing your own auth layer
+- **Built-in authentication**: Leverage unifiedui's identity integration without implementing your own auth layer

-### Why AIHub Matters
+### Why unifiedui Matters

 **For Business Leaders**
 - **Accelerate AI adoption**: Users engage with AI through a single, familiar interface—no training on multiple platforms